 - Allow the pipe to move freely within the hangers.
 Do not tighten the hangers so that the pipe is compressed, distorted or bent.
-Since thermoplastic pipe expands and contracts approximately three times that of steel, hangers should not be of the type that will restrict this movement. - 2.
-Use strap-type metal hangers or equivalent that are free of rough edges and burrs, and have a broad support base.
+Since thermoplastic pipe expands and contracts approximately three times that of steel, hangers should not be of the type that will restrict this movement. - Use strap-type metal hangers or equivalent that are free of rough edges and burrs, and have a broad support base.
 Hangers should provide as much bearing surface as possible.
 Sharp supports or sharp edges on supports should not be used with these materials since they will cause mechanical damage if the pipe moves. - 3.
-Avoid placing System 15 and System XFR lines alongside steam or other high temperature pipelines. - 4.
-Refer to the support spacing chart and fluid correction factors for recommended support locations.
+Avoid placing System 15 and System XFR lines alongside steam or other high temperature pipelines.